 * networking activities in both studios and edit suites

-The night will kick off with informal networking and wine/nibbles from 6pm, with the main event and various activities from 6.30pm until 8.30pm.
-Media sessions will be led by the following people from the Bauer Academy:
+The night will kick off with informal networking and wine/nibbles from 6pm, with the main event and various activities from 630pm

-Please note numbers are limited to 20 spaces for this event so book now to guarantee your place.
-Only one ticket is allowed per person.
+Please note numbers are limited to 20 people for this event so book now to guarantee your place.

-Each CIPR Scotland training session is worth 5 CPD points, which you can log here.
+Each CIPR Scotland training session is worth 5 CPD points.